Jahia/widen-asset-picker/README.md

 ```

 ##### Views
-The module provides the [default view](./src/main/resources/wdennt_widenReference/html/widenReference.jsp)
+The module provides a [default view](./src/main/resources/wdennt_widenReference/html/widenReference.jsp)
 for the node type.
 This view is in charge to call the appropriate view for the content in reference.

-Extra parameters are defined to provide a set of image width in case content in reference is an image or
+Template parameters are defined to provide a set of image width in case content in reference is an image or
 the pdf viewer height in case the content in reference is a PDF.

 These paramaters are contributed from the UI.
-Enable *Image Advanced Settings* in case of image or *PDF Advanced Settings* in case of PDF.
+Enable **Image Advanced Settings** in case of image or **PDF Advanced Settings** in case of PDF.

 ![](./doc/images/005_widenReferenceSelected.png)